-By gathering this data into one centralised system, you can gain a holistic view of all your drivers and highlight which ones require further training.
+By gathering this data into one centralised system, businesses can gain a holistic view of all thier drivers and highlight which ones require further training.

 Unexpected vehicle maintenance and repairs can be extremely costly to a business’s bottom line.
 In fact, fleet managers estimated that they lost £727 per day per vehicle due to downtime through maintenance.

-By implementing a fleet management software solution into your maintenance activities, you’re also able to build an alert system based on triggers such as mileage, date or hours of use.
-Some fleet telematics devices have sensors that trigger a warning to your fleet management dashboard when a vehicle malfunctions.
-An automatic, digital reporting solution such as this then eliminates the need to rely on drivers to report back to you when a problem occurs.
+By implementing a fleet management software solution into maintenance activities, businesses are also able to build an alert system based on triggers such as mileage, date, or hours of use.
+Some fleet telematics devices have sensors that trigger a warning to a fleet management dashboard when a vehicle malfunctions.
+An automatic, digital reporting solution such as this then eliminates the need to rely on drivers to report back when a problem occurs.

 Uncontrollable fuel prices are a challenge for any fleet, big or small.
 They’re also an expense that fleet manager’s need to control.
 But, given that fuel prices can rise and fall with minimal warning, forecasting for fuel spending can be complicated.

-The capabilities needed to monitoring fuel consumption of vehicle in your fleet is essential, as they enable you to identify and implement the necessary fuel management techniques.
-It’s important to understand that not only should you be tracking fuel expenditure by vehicle route and journey, but you’ll also need to look closely at how driver behaviour impacts fuel usage.
+The capabilities needed to monitor the fuel consumption of vehicles is essential, as they enable managers to identify and implement the necessary fuel management techniques.
+It’s important to understand that not only should businesses be tracking fuel expenditure by vehicle route and journey, but they also need to look closely at how driver behaviour impacts fuel usage.

-Fleet software also allows you to identify the drivers that are burning fuel excessively.
+Fleet software also allows businesses to identify the drivers that are burning fuel excessively.
 As well as monitoring fuel card usage and receipts to help reduce false claims.

-Froma s early as 2021, the government are introducing clean air zones to improve the air quality in polluted areas where vehicle emissions are high.
-Bath, Birmingham and Leeds are among the first cities expected to launch clean air zones.
+From as early as 2021, the government plan to introduce clean air zones to improve the air quality in polluted areas where vehicle emissions are high.
+Bath, Birmingham, and Leeds are among the first cities expected to launch clean air zones.

-What does this mean for fleet managers?
-Well, if any of your fleet vehicles exceed emission standards, you may face a hefty penalty.
+but, what does this mean for fleet managers?
+Well, if any fleet vehicles exceed emission standards, businesses may face a hefty fine.

-But, effective use of telematics systems and fleet management software can help tackle this particular challenge.
-Telematics devices can report on vehicle CO2 emissions and carbon footprint, while fleet management software enables fleet managers to determine the total cost of ownership (TCO) of your fleet.
-This digital solution ensures you’re in the right position to make those sort of financial decisions.
-Especially if you need to shift to a higher proportion of electric or cleaner vehicles.
+But, effective use of telematics and fleet management software can help tackle this challenge.
+Telematics devices can report on vehicle CO2 emissions and carbon footprint, while fleet management software enables fleet managers to determine a fleet’s total cost of ownership (TCO).
+This digital solution ensures managers are in the right position to make those sort of financial decisions.
+Especially if they need to shift to a higher proportion of electric or cleaner vehicles in the future.

-Managing a fleet in these times is a challenging undertaking.
-Issues such as driver safety, driver behaviour, evolving environmental pressures, vehicle maintenance costs and volatile fuel costs are all widespread challenges that you’re likely to come across.
+Managing a fleet can be a challenging task.
+Problems such as driver safety, driver behaviour, evolving environmental pressures, vehicle maintenance costs, and volatile fuel prices are all widespread issues.
 That’s not to mention the time factor to consider with certain laborious administrative fleet management tasks.

-According to TomTom Telematics, a significant challenge faced by many SME fleet managers and decision-makers is the amount of time spent on manual vehicle management tasks.
-For example:
+According to TomTom Telematics, a significant challenge faced by many SME decision-makers is the amount of time spent on manual vehicle management tasks.
+For instance: